-1. Framework Core provides a set of activities to achieve specific cybersecurity outcomes as well as references examples of guidance to achieve those outcomes.
+Framework Coreprovides a set of activities to achieve specific cybersecurity outcomes.
+It also gives you examples of how to achieve these outcomes.

 - The selected level meets the organizational goals.

 - The selected level is feasible to implement.

 - The selected level reduces cybersecurity risk to an acceptable level.